 A/B testing, also known as split testing, involves sending two or more variations of a direct mail piece to different segments of your audience.
 The goal is to identify which version performs better in terms of a chosen metric, such as response rate, conversion rate, or revenue generated.

 Unlike a random mail drop, A/B testing gives you clear, actionable insights into what your audience actually responds to and eliminates any guesswork.
 From the headline to the call to action, every element of your mailer can be tested for optimal performance.
+Using professional data processing services ensures that your test groups are clean and distinct, allowing for accurate measurement of which creative execution resonates most with your demographic.

 Why A/B Testing Works in Direct Mail